melaniebrgr/learning-computer-science/00-everyweeks/week11/README.md

 5. [Packaging Rust Applications for the NPM Registry](https://blog.orhun.dev/packaging-rust-for-npm/)
 6. [The State of WebAssembly 2023](https://blog.scottlogic.com/2023/10/18/the-state-of-webassembly-2023.html)
 7. [Compiling from Rust to WebAssembly](https://developer.mozilla.org/en-US/docs/WebAssembly/Rust_to_wasm)
+8. This isn't the talk from DevWorld, but is the same take he gave at another conference, [A Greener, Cost-Effective Cloud with Serverless WebAssembly](https://www.youtube.com/watch?v=QVfKt7aIZO8)